Table of Contents

 - When the scan is complete, select Review found items.

-- Select where you want to restore your file, then click OK.
-Make sure to choose a location that is separate from the original partition to avoid overwriting and corrupting the file you are trying to recover.
+- Click the Recover button and select where you want to restore your file, then click Next.
+Be sure to save it to a different partition or hard drive to avoid overwriting the original file.

 Conclusion